vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 In this project, I will analyze the STAR data in two parts.
 In the first part, I will perform Exploratory Data Analysis on particular variables in the STAR data and interpret my results.
-In the second section, I will use particular programming techniques.
+In the second section, I will use particular programming techniques in R to perform deeper EDA for this dataset.

 ## Part 1: Basic Data Visualization

 ### Marginal Distributions

-Provide plots of the marginal distributions of the following variables in the STAR data set:
+Plots of the marginal distributions of the following variables in the STAR data set:

 - `gender`